The latest in our series of ‘top tips’, are some thoughts on getting the most out of your Database Marketing team.

-By this name (or DBM), I mean the team who provide the selections for targeted direct marketing or pre-scored leads for inbound channels.
+By this name (or DBM), I mean the team who provide the selections for targeted direct marketing, or pre-scored leads for inbound channels.

-The database marketing team will almost certainly be responsible for ensuring robust experimental design, with feedback loops and control groups, to ensure that targeted marketing effectiveness can be measured – they may also encompass measurement of wider marketing spend effectiveness, including use of econometrics.
+The database marketing team will almost certainly be responsible for ensuring robust experimental design, with feedback loops and control groups.
+Ensuring that targeted marketing effectiveness can be measured – they may also encompass measurement of wider marketing spend effectiveness, including use of econometrics.

 I share all that clarification on the role of the team, because one of our earlier surveys identified that only 6% of our readers viewed this capability as part of Customer Insight.
 One of the advantages of having database marketing within the Customer Insight department is delivery of measurable commercial benefit in the short term.

 Anyway, as I did for research teams, here are 3 top tips for maximising the impact of your database marketing team (lessons learnt from getting this wrong before I saw it really work in practice):

 Tip 1: Visit touch-points (Customer Closeness)

 Getting out to experience first-hand who your customers are, and the experiences they have when interacting with your business, is something that I’ve always recommended to all my teams.

 However, I’ve found it to yield particular benefits for database marketing analysts.
 Often the kind of people who excel in this team are both analytically strong and commercially driven.
 They are motivated by seeing the difference they can make to tangible business results.